Satabdiz01/In-Memory_file_system/README.md

 - `mv`: Moves a file or directory to another location.
 - `cp`: Copies a file or directory to another location.
 - `rm`: Removes a file or directory.
-- **`pwd`: Prints the full name (the full path) of the current/working directory (EXTRA FUNCTIONALITY ADDED)**

 ### Design Decisions:

 - This code focuses on providing a basic understanding of file system operations in a **Python** environment.
-- **Composite Design Pattern** has been used here where we can treat the whole collection of objects the same way you would treat any of the individual objects in the collection.
+- Utilizes a **composite design pattern**, treating the entire collection of objects similarly to individual objects within the collection.
-- It uses **objects** for efficiency and simplicity in representing directories and files.
+- The implementation prioritizes simplicity and efficiency using **objects** for representing directories and files.

 ![Flowchart Illustrating the File System Design](https://miro.medium.com/v2/resize:fit:828/format:webp/1*Urt2Xs4OwqJYxRx1CecKkQ.png)